 Shared Prosperity Fellowships are offered in CEO’s policy and operations departments.
 Fellowship positions are open for undergraduate and graduate students during the Summer 2017 (30 hours/week) and Fall 2017 (15-25 hours/week).
 If you attend an institution that operates on a trimester system you are encouraged to apply.
 Note that preference will be given to fall 2017 applicants who are available to serve for a full academic year.

 A complete application with job descriptions is available here.
+Applications are due by April 28, 2017.

 The Promise Corps CCA Supervisor is responsible for program planning and implementation at two high schools in West Philadelphia.
 They provide day-to-day leadership of their schools’ AmeriCorps members (CCA’s) and programs.